demisto/content/Packs/FeedMISP/Integrations/MISPFeed/README.md

 Indicators feed from MISP
-This integration was integrated and tested with version 1.0 of MISPFeed
+This integration was integrated and tested with version 1.0 of MISP Feed
-## Configure MISPFeed on Cortex XSOAR
+## Configure MISP Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for MISPFeed.
+2. Search for MISP Feed.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |